Serve an LLM using TPUs on GKE with JetStream and PyTorch

 The manifest sets the following key properties:

-• batch_size: the decoding batch size per device, where one TPU chip equals one device.
+• override_batch_size: the decoding batch size per device, where one TPU chip equals one device.
+This value defaults to 30.

 1. Replace BUCKET_NAME with your GSBucket created earlier: